vinceskahan/v5wiki/Run-as-a-non-root-user.md

 By default, weewx runs as root.
 This guide illustrates how to run weewx as a non-root user.
+There are multiple possible installation types.
+Here we list:
+* installation under /home, or
+* installation from a Debian repository

+In each case, we assume the user and group have been created already, with a name _wxuser_

+1. Create the user account

+     ~~~~~
+     sudo useradd wxuser
+     ~~~~~

+2. Give serial/usb access to the user with a udev rule

+    For example, for a vantage pro connected via USB, create the file

+     ~~~~~
+     /etc/udev/rules.d/vpro.rules
+     ~~~~~

+    with the following contents:

+     ~~~~~
+     SUBSYSTEM=="usb", ATTRS{interface}=="CP2102 USB to UART Bridge Controller", MODE: = "664", GROUP = "wxuser"
+     ~~~~~

+## Installed under /home, using setup.py
  It assumes that weewx has been installed to `/home/weewx` using setup.py and works properly when run as the root user.

 1. Stop weewx if it is running: